pcalouche/react-ui-lib/README.md

 ## How to use.

-This library isn't published publicly, but can be played with locally.
+This library isn't published publicly, but can be experimented with locally.
 Here are the steps:

 1. Run `npm i` in the root folder.
-1. Run `npm link in the root folder` to add the library to your local npm modules.
+1. Run `npm link` to add the library to your local npm modules.
 1. Run `npm run build:watch` to build the library and watch for changes.
 1. Run `npm i` in the demo folder.
 1. Run `npm link @pcalouche/react-ui-lib` in the demo folder to link the library to your local npm modules.